IndieOutreach/scrape-twitch-v2.0/README.md

  - Create './credentials.json' with content: `{"twitch": "YOUR_TWITCH_CLIENT_ID", "igdb": "YOUR_IGDB_USER_KEY"}` so scraper.py can access the necessary APIs using your account info.

 #### How to Run
- - run `python scraper.py` to run the scraper
  - run `python tests.py` to run the test suite and make sure all components of the scraper work
+ - run `python scraper.py {flags}` to run the scraper.
+See section below about flag options

 ## Folders and Files

 #### scraper.py
-Used for scraping data from the Twitch API
+Used for scraping data from the Twitch and IGDB APIs

+Flags:
+ - `-g` or `--games`: uses the IGDB API to compile all games from IGDB into '/data/games.csv'

 #### tests.py
 Testing script that checks functionality in scraper.py